ezaron/SMCE/README.md

 The most important thing to verify, as a user, is that the reference time for the time variable has been parsed correctly.
-The start and end times of each input file, in YYYY-MM-DD HH:MM:SS format, are output to the console and also included on the figures created by this program.
+The start and end times of each input file, in YYYY-MM-DD HH:MM:SS format, are output to the console for you to check.
+The times are also written prominently on the figures created by this program.

 ### FAQ: